On Relaxing Metric Information in Linear Temporal Logic: Introduction and motivation

-Different notions of bounded variability for behaviors over \emph{dense} (or continuous) time have been studied by several authors \cite{Wil94,Fra96,FR08-FORMATS08}.
-The proofs of the main results of the present paper use a technique that removes and adds stuttering steps in words to match some metric requirements; the notion of \emph{stretching} --- introduced in \cite{HR05} and further used in \cite{BMOW08} --- exploits a related technique but over dense time models.
+To our knowledge, the present paper is the first investigating satisfiability-pre\-serv\-ing relaxations of metric information in temporal logic formulas.
+More generally, the problem of formalizing systems with heterogeneous time granularities using temporal logic~\cite{FMMR10-CSUR10} has been studied by only a few authors \cite{CCM+91,DM01,CFP04,BH10}; \cite{CFP04}, in particular, presents an encoding of temporal granularities in \ltl{}, but it does not discuss efficiency of the encoding.

+Some of the techniques used in the the paper borrow from existing approaches in the literature.
+The normal forms for \ltl{} introduced in Section~\ref{sec:extens-norm-forms} are related to a construction used in \emph{temporal testers} \cite{PZ08-testers}.
+The definition of \emph{bounded variability} in Section~\ref{sec:definitions} translates to discrete time a notion introduced for dense (or continuous) time models \cite{Wil94,Fra96,FR08-FORMATS08,CPS09}.

 Hirshfeld and Rabinovich studied the expressiveness and decidability of Pnueli operators over dense time \cite{HR04}; the operators themselves were first mentioned in a conjecture attributed to Pnueli \cite{AH92b,Wil94}.

-The problem of formalizing systems with heterogeneous time granularities using temporal logic has been studied by a few authors \cite{CCM+91,BH10}.
-See also the survey \cite{FMMR10-CSUR10} for a discussion on the problem of time granularity heterogeneity.

-\paragraph{Outline.} The rest of the paper is organized as follows.
-Section~\ref{sec:definitions} introduces basic definitions, including \ltl{} and bounded variability.
-Section~\ref{sec:examples} outlines a few examples that illustrate the results of the paper.
-Section~\ref{sec:extens-norm-forms} presents extensions of \ltl{} with the Pnueli operators.
-Section~\ref{sec:ltl-qualitative-ltl} contains the first main result of the paper: the equi-satisfiability of \ltl{} and qualitative \ltl{}.
-Section~\ref{sec:relax-dist-form} presents the second major result of the paper and details how the metric information can be relaxed while preserving satisfiability, for models with bounded variability.
-Finally, Section~\ref{sec:future-work} outlines ideas for future work.
+Section~\ref{sec:relax-dist-form} introduces discrete-time qualitative variants of such operators. \emph{Counting operators}~\cite{LMP10} are somehow similar to discrete-time Pnueli operators in that they both facilitate the expression of concise counting requirements; both extensions do not increase the expressive power of \ltl{}, nor its complexity under a unary encoding. \cite{BEH95} introduce a much more expressive counting extension of \ltl{}, which is decidable only in special cases.

+The proofs of Lemmas~\ref{lem:ltl-qltl-equisat} and \ref{lem:equisat} use a technique that removes and adds stuttering steps in words to match some metric requirements; the notion of \emph{stretching} --- introduced in \cite{HR05} and further used in \cite{BMOW08} --- is similar but for dense-time models.